shishircc/general-ai/README.md

 # general-ai
 Experiments on general AI

+## Overview

+In general this repo is about effort which does not assume that everything has to be learnt from data from scratch.
+E.g. A vision system does not have to learn that color is a concept.
+It just is because our vision has that as inbuilt aspect of vision.
+Similarly for depth of field etc. Similarly auditory system does not have to learn what volume is or pitch or frequency is, it just knows.
+And touch does not have to learn what temprature is, it just knows.

+Also, a lot of ML Is based on only data driven knowledge, but logic is to large extend ignored.
+This repo has belief that logic and reasoning by analogy and generalization is important.

 ## Weakness of present approaches

 Present ML approaches are purely statistical/mathematical in nature and create one model per task.
 This works for narrow intelligence but breaking out of narrow zone requires more than this approach.
 Below are some areas that need improvements